 - A student ambassador programme, providing training and part-time employment for widening participation students wishing to help with Brunel's widening participation outreach activities.

-- We also help to organise an 8 week Summer Internship Scheme for WP students.
+- An 8-week Summer Internship Scheme for Level 1 WP students.

 - Business mentors from the community for a number of ethnic minority students as part of a National Mentoring Consortium scheme and for other widening participation students as part of the Brunel Widening Participation Professional Mentoring programme.